Understanding the NCLEX-RN Scoring System: What Does Passing Mean?

 What is the NCLEX-RN?

-The National Council Licensure Examination for Registered Nurses, or NCLEX-RN, is the gateway to becoming a licensed registered nurse (RN) in the United States and Canada.
-This rigorous exam assesses a candidate’s ability to provide safe and effective nursing care, ensuring public health and safety.
+The National Council Licensure Examination for Registered Nurses (NCLEX-RN) is the gateway to becoming a licensed registered nurse (RN) in the United States and Canada.
+This rigorous nursing NCLEX exam assesses a candidate’s ability to provide safe and effective nursing care, ensuring public health and safety.
 It’s more than just a test—it’s a critical milestone in a nurse’s career.

-Administered by the National Council of State Boards of Nursing (NCSBN), the NCLEX-RN uses advanced testing techniques to evaluate whether a candidate possesses the necessary knowledge and decision-making skills to function as an entry-level RN.
+Administered by the National Council of State Boards of Nursing (NCSBN), the NCLEX RN exam uses advanced testing techniques to evaluate whether a candidate possesses the necessary knowledge and decision-making skills to function as an entry-level RN.
+You can explore official NCLEX-RN prep resources at NCSBN.org.

 Purpose of the NCLEX-RN Examination